 By Madeleine Ortiz

 Our bodies produce many hormones, and a handful of these hormones can have a direct impact on our weight.
-“The body likes to stay the same, or be ‘in homeostasis,’” Dr. Walji explains, “and it’s very good at detecting change, especially when it comes to weight loss.”
+“The body likes to stay the same” Dr. Walji explains, “and it’s very good at detecting change, especially when it comes to weight loss.”
 That’s why, when we start losing weight, our body (and our hormones) begin to react.
 Two hormones in particular, ghrelin and leptin, play major roles in this process.

 Ghrelin is our body’s only hunger hormone.
 Ghrelin is produced in the stomach and is normally released when your stomach is empty.
 It is the signal to your brain that your body is hungry, and then your brain triggers your desire to eat.
 When you begin to lose weight, the ghrelin that is circulating in your system actually begins to increase, making you feel hungrier more often.

 Leptin is one of many fullness hormones in your body, but it is the one that gets the spotlight when it comes to dieting and weight regain.
 That’s because leptin is produced in fat tissue.
-The more fat tissue you have, the more leptin you will have- causing you to feel fuller, faster.
-As you begin to lose weight you also begin to lose fat tissue.
+The more fat tissue you have, the more leptin you will have – causing you to feel fuller, faster.
+As you begin to lose weight, you also begin to lose fat tissue.
 As your fat tissue decreases, so does the amount of leptin in your body.
-Having less leptin means feeling less full even if you’re eating the same thing.
+Having less leptin means you feel less full even if you’re eating the same.

-You’d think with the recognition that our bodies are working against our weight loss efforts, Dr. Walji’s patients would feel hopeless after paying her a visit.
+You’d think with the recognition that our bodies are working against our weight loss efforts, Dr. Walji’s patients would feel hopeless.
 The opposite is true, she says.
 They are more relieved than they are discouraged; for so long they’ve assumed the plateaus, weight regain and excessive hunger has been their fault.
 But our weight is biology, she explains, and not much can be done to change our biology.
 Once you start accepting this fact, you feel less shame, less guilt and, in Dr. Walji’s experience, way more open to reaching out for help from a healthcare professional.